zhixin9001/2021-SAA/note/tips.md

 - aws S3 sync command
 - Each uploaded file automatically gets a public URL, which can be used to download the file at a later
 - use Pre-Signed URLs to upload objects to S3
+- By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE)
+- Updates made to objects in S3 follow an eventual consistency model.
+Hence, for object updates made to the same key, there can be a slight delay for get new version
+- If you create an S3 Lifecycle expiration rule that causes objects that have been in S3 Standard-IA or S3 One Zone-IA storage for less than 30 days to expire, you are charged for 30 days.
+If you create a Lifecycle expiration rule that causes objects that have been in S3 Glacier storage for less than 90 days to expire, you are charged for 90 days.
+- origin access identity (OAI)
+    - Create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.
+    - Configure your S3 bucket permissions so that CloudFront can use the OAI to access the files in your bucket and serve them to your users.
+Make sure that users can’t use a direct URL to the S3 bucket to access a file there.
 ### Gateway
 - restful api vs. websocket
     - RESTful APIs, HTTP-based, stateless